 There is some good work going on throughout the industry, delivered by a variety of organisations.
 This include talks to schools and university students, inclusion in broader initiatives such as WISE (Women in Science, Technology & Engineering) and open days where businesses open their doors to the public.

-Most medium to large businesses in the industry also have a Diversity & Inclusion Policy/strategy outlining their plans to support women, disabled and ethnic minority groups within the workplace.
+Most medium to large businesses in the industry also have a diversity and inclusion policy or strategy.
+These outline their plans to support women, disabled, and ethnic minority groups within the workplace.
 Network Rail’s strategy is a great example of work currently being undertaken.
-The strategy is comprehensive and covers a wide range of focus areas aimed at both creating supportive environments for under-represented groups and to increase their numbers within its business.
+The strategy is comprehensive and covers a wide range of focus areas.
+These aim both to create supportive environments for under-represented groups, and to increase their numbers within its business.

 However, changing the image of the industry will need concerted and collaborative action at the industry level.
 As part of the Rail Sector Skills Delivery Plan, a Promotion and Attraction programme aims to do just that by building on the work already underway in three areas.

-Industry image to those entering the workplace will be bolstered by capitalising on work already undertaken by RDG.
-On top of this social media and digital platforms will be used to communicate to targeted messages to intended audiences, and also monitored impact.
+The image that the industry has among those entering the workplace will be bolstered by capitalising on work already undertaken by RDG.
+On top of this social media and digital platforms will be used to communicate targeted messages to intended audiences, and also monitor impact.

 The regional engagement workstream will expand on the YRP strategy to cover all intended audiences.
-Promotion and attraction material will be developed for each of target audience, with Regional Outreach Coordinators managing sector outreach activities and building relationships at regional levels.
+Promotion and attraction material will be developed for each of target audience.
+Regional Outreach Coordinators willl manage sector outreach activities and build relationships at regional levels.

-Finally the workstream to Increase Diversity will expand on the Network Rail Diversity and Inclusion Strategy and push this industry wide.
-It will also develop extra policies to support women, BAME and the disabled in the workplace to retain these people in the industry.
+Finally, the workstream to increase diversity will expand on the Network Rail Diversity and Inclusion Strategy and push this industry wide.
+It will also develop extra policies to support women, BAME groups, and the disabled in the workplace to retain these people in the industry.